 Seeking a default judgment is sometimes the only way that a person can obtain a divorce, especially if the other spouse is absent or has no interest in being involved in the proceedings.
-Still, courts are reluctant to grant default divorces unless they are convinced that a spouse had the opportunity to participate and chose not to, so if your spouse has not responded to your petition and you have questions about proceeding with a motion for a default judgment, please contact the Arami Law Office at (312) 212-1399 to schedule a consultation with a knowledgeable and dedicated attorney.
+Still, courts are reluctant to grant default divorces unless they are convinced that a spouse had the opportunity to participate and chose not to, so if your spouse has not responded to your petition and you have questions about proceeding with a motion for a default judgment, please contact Arami Law at (312) 212-1399 to schedule a consultation with a knowledgeable and dedicated attorney.
 In order to address your concerns as quickly as possible, our legal team can also be reached via live chat and email.

 How did we do?